If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free, and confidential support.

 - Avoid alcohol and sedatives: Do not drink alcohol or take sedating medications before sleeping.
 These substances may disrupt sleep and worsen PTSD and OSA symptoms.

-- Exercise and maintain a healthy weight: Physical exercise during the day may reduce stress and promote rest at night, improving PTSD symptoms.
-People with OSA and excess weight may benefit from weight loss to improve daytime sleepiness and decrease disease severity.
+- Exercise and maintain a healthy weight: Physical activity during the day may reduce stress and promote rest at night, improving PTSD symptoms.
+People with OSA and obesity may benefit from weight loss to improve daytime sleepiness and decrease disease severity.

 When to Talk to a Doctor